 We collect, store and use information about your visits to the Sites and about your computer, tablet, mobile or other device through which you access the Sites.
 This includes the following information:

 We also collect personal information from our employees and from job applicants in connection with administration of our human resources programs and functions, including, with respect to: job applications and hiring programs, compensation and benefit programs, performance appraisals, training, access to our facilities and computer networks, employee profiles, employee directories, human resource recordkeeping, and other employment related purposes.
-It is our policy to keep all past and present employee information private from disclosure to third parties.
-There are certain business related exceptions and they are: to comply with requests from governmental or regulatory authorities; inquiries from third parties with a signed authorization from the employee to release the information, except in situations where limited verbal verifications are acceptable; and third parties with which we have contractual agreements to assist in administration of company sponsored benefits.
+It is our policy to use commercially reasonable efforts to keep all past and present employee information from disclosure to third parties.
+There are certain business-related exceptions and they are: to comply with requests from governmental or regulatory authorities; inquiries from third parties with a signed authorization from the employee to release the information, except in situations where limited verbal verifications are acceptable; and third parties with which we have contractual agreements to assist in administration of company-sponsored benefits.
 Prospective employers, government agencies, financial institutions, and residential property managers routinely contact us requesting information on a former or current employee’s work history and salary.
 All such requests of this type shall be referred to and completed on a confidential basis by the human resources department or payroll department.

-As a data controller, we will only use your personal information if we have a legal basis for doing so.
+As a data controller, we will only use your personal data in compliance with applicable law.
+For example, under the GDPR, we may be required to have a legal basis for processing your personal data.
 The purpose for which we use and process your information and the legal basis on which we carry out each type of processing is explained in the table below.
+Note that we may process your personal data for more than one legal basis.

 It is in our legitimate interests to respond to your queries and provide any information and materials requested in order to generate and develop business.
 To ensure we offer an efficient service, we consider this use to be proportionate and will not be prejudicial or detrimental to you.

-To review, correct, update, delete, object or otherwise limit our use of your personal information that has been provided to us, or request portability and/or details of your personal information that is held by us, please contact your usual CampSite business contact or contact us using the contact information listed below in the “Contacting Us” section and clearly describe your request.
+To review, correct, update, delete, object or otherwise limit our use of your personal data that has been provided to us, or request portability and/or details of your personal data that is held by us, please contact us using the contact information listed below in the “Contacting Us” section and clearly describe your request.

-If you have registered for an account with us, you can help to ensure that your personal information is accurate and up to date by logging into your account.
+If you have registered for an account with us, you can help to ensure that your personal data is accurate and up to date by logging into your account and updating your personal data.

 You may unsubscribe from marketing communications at any time by clicking the “Unsubscribe” button available at the bottom of any electronic communication we may send to you.
 You may also unsubscribe from any medium of communication by contacting us using the information set out in the “Contacting Us” section below.

-In certain cases, we also operate as a data processor and we collect and process personal information on behalf of our business customers in the provision of our services and products.
-In these circumstances, CampSite is acting as a data processor and our business customers remain the data controller in respect of personal information they provide to us.
+In certain cases, we also operate as a data processor and we collect, process and transfer personal data on behalf of our business customers in the provision of our services and products.
+In these circumstances, Company is acting as a data processor and our business customers remain the data controller in respect of personal data they provide to us.

-Our business customers remain the data controllers with respect to any customer information that they provide to us for our provision of services.
-To the extent that we are acting as data processor, we therefore act in accordance with the instructions of such customers regarding the collection, processing, storage, deletion and transfer of customer information, as well as other matters such as the provision of access to and rectification of customer.
-We will only use such personal information for the purposes of providing the services and products for which our business customers have engaged us.
+Our business customers remain the data controllers with respect to any personal data that they provide to us for our provision of services.
+To the extent that we are acting as data processor, we act in accordance with the instructions of such customers regarding the collection, processing, storage, deletion and transfer of customer data, as well as other matters such as the provision of access to and rectification of personal data.
+We will only use such personal data for the purposes of providing the services and products for which our business customers have engaged us.

-Our business customers are responsible for ensuring that these individuals’ privacy is respected, including communicating to the individuals in their own privacy policies who their personal information is being shared with and processed by.
-Where CampSite is acting as a data processor, we will refer any request from an individual for access to personal information which we hold about them to our customer.
-We will not respond directly to the request.
+Our business customers are responsible for ensuring that these individuals’ privacy is respected, including communicating to the individuals in their own privacy policies who their personal data is being shared with and processed by.
+Where Company is acting as a data processor, we will refer any request from an individual for access to personal data which we hold about them to our customer.
+We will not usually respond directly to the request.

-As a data processor, we may share personal information where instructed by our business customer.
-Where authorized by the business customer, we may also share personal information with third party service providers who work for us and who are subject to security and confidentiality obligations.
+As a data processor, we may share personal data where instructed by our business customer.
+Where authorized by the business customer, we may also share personal data with third party service providers who work for us and who are subject to security and confidentiality obligations.

-We may share your personal information with our group companies, affiliates, subsidiaries or contractors as necessary to carry out the purposes for which the information was supplied or collected (i.e. to provide the services and products you have requested from us).
-Personal information will also be shared with our third party service providers and business partners who assist with the running of the Sites and our services and products including hosting providers, email service providers and payment processing partners.
-Our third party service providers and business partners are subject to security and confidentiality obligations and are only permitted to process your personal information for specified purposes and in accordance with our instructions.
+We may share your personal data with our group companies, affiliates, subsidiaries or contractors as appropriate to carry out the purposes for which the information was supplied or collected (i.e. to provide the services and products you have requested from us) or as otherwise provided in this policy.
+Personal data will also be shared with our third-party service providers and business partners who assist with the running of the Sites and our services and products (including hosting providers, email service providers and payment processing partners).
+Our third-party service providers and business partners are subject to security and confidentiality obligations and are only permitted to process your personal data for specified purposes and in accordance with our instructions.

-In addition, we may disclose information about you when we believe that such use or disclosure is reasonably necessary to: comply with any legal or regulatory obligation; establish, exercise or defend the rights of CampSite, our staff, customers or others; and protect our rights, property or safety, or the rights, property or safety of our users, or others.
+In addition, we may disclose personal data about you when we believe that such use or disclosure is reasonably appropriate to: comply with any legal or regulatory obligation; enforce the terms of our agreements; establish, exercise or defend the rights of Company, our staff, customers or others; protect our rights, property, safety or vital interests, or the rights, property, safety or vital interests of our users or other third parties; and implement the purchase of all or substantially all of our assets, a merger, or other similar transaction that results in a change of control.

-The security of your personal information is important to us.
-We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
-We use appropriate measures to safeguard personally identifiable information, which measures are appropriate to the type of information maintained, and follow applicable laws regarding the safeguarding of any such information under our control.
+The security of your personal data is important to us.
+We follow generally accepted industry standards to protect the personal data received by us.
+We use commercially reasonable measures to safeguard personal data, which measures are appropriate to the type of information maintained, and follow applicable laws regarding the safeguarding of any such information under our control.
 No method of transmission over the Internet, or method of electronic storage, can be 100% secure.
-Therefore, we cannot guarantee the absolute security of your information.
+Therefore, we cannot guarantee the absolute security of your personal data.
 The Internet by its nature is a public forum, and we encourage you to use caution when disclosing information online.
 Often, you are in the best situation to protect yourself online.
 You are responsible for protecting your username and password from third party access, and for selecting passwords that are secure.

-We will retain personal information which we process on behalf of our customers for as long as needed to provide services and products to our customers and in accordance with any agreement in place with our customers.
-When you contact us, we may keep a record of your communication to help solve any issues that you might be facing.
-Your information may be retained for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirement.
+We will retain personal data which we process on behalf of our customers for as long as appropriate to provide services and products to our customers in accordance with any agreement in place with our customers and for other legitimate purposes.
+When you contact us, we may keep a record of personal data contained in your communication to help solve any issues that you might be facing.
+Your personal data may be retained for as long as appropriate to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirement, and for other legitimate purposes.
+In determining how long we will retain personal data, we will consider all relevant factors.

-You may request from us access to, correction of, blocking of and/or deletion of your personal data in line with applicable data protection law.
+You may request from us access to, correction of, blocking of and/or deletion of your personal data in line with applicable law.
 You may also withdraw your consent for us to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
-Where your personal data is processed by us with your consent or for the performance of a contract by automated means, we will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format upon request.
+Where your personal data is processed by us with your consent or for the performance of a contract by automated means, we will, to the extent required by applicable law, provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format upon request.

 Responding to Requests

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
-This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
-We may also contact you to ask you for further information in relation to your request to speed up our response.
+We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights) under applicable law.
+This is a security measure to protect personal data from being disclosed to any person who has no right to receive it.
+We may also contact you to ask for further information in relation to your request to speed up our response.
 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.
-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not have to pay a fee to access your personal data (or to exercise any of your other rights) under applicable law.
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.
-Also, please note that we may refuse a request for blocking and/or deletion where the processing is necessary to comply with a legal obligation or necessary for the establishment, exercise or defence of legal claims.
+Also, please note that we may refuse a request for blocking and/or deletion where continued processing is necessary to comply with a legal obligation or necessary for the establishment, exercise or defence of legal claims or for other purposes permitted by applicable law.

-We may collect data in connection with your use of our Sites using small files commonly known as “cookies”.
-A cookie is a small amount of data which often includes a unique identifier that is sent to your computer or mobile phone (your “device”) from the Sites and is stored on your device’s browser or hard drive.
+We may collect data in connection with your use of the Sites using small files commonly known as “cookies”.
+A cookie is a small amount of data which often includes a unique identifier that is sent to your computer, mobile phone or other device from the Sites and is stored on your device’s browser or hard drive.
 We may also collect data that your browser sends to us, such as your IP address, browser type, location, language, access time and referring website addresses.
 Such data may be used to analyze trends, to administer the Site, to track your movements around the Site and to gather demographic data about our visitor base as a whole.
 The data gathered by these cookies is in the form of aggregated anonymous data.

 You can find more information about how to do manage cookies for all the commonly used internet browsers by visiting www.allaboutcookies.org.
 This website will also explain how you can delete cookies which are already stored on your device.